hajjiinnn/startup/README.md

 `cd ..` move back up one directory
 `ls` list the stuff in the directory
 `ls -l` list in more detail
-`ls -al` list all files in more detail even the hidden ones
+`ls -la` list all files in more detail even the hidden ones
 `--help` get info on command
 `man` get info on command
 `mkdir newDirectory`